alex-bellon/wikipedia/README.md

 - [Parkinson's law](https://en.wikipedia.org/wiki/Parkinson%27s_law) - the adage that "work expands so as to fill the time available for its completion".
 - [Path dependence](https://en.wikipedia.org/wiki/Path_dependence) - Path dependence is when the decisions presented to people are dependent on prior decisions or experiences made in the past.
 - [Poe's Law](https://en.wikipedia.org/wiki/Poe%27s_law) - Parody so extreme that you can't tell if it's sincere or sarcastic.
-- [Post hoc ergo propter hoc](https://en.wikipedia.org/wiki/Post_hoc_ergo_propter_hoc) - n informal fallacy that states: "Since event Y followed event X, event Y must have been caused by event X." It is often shortened simply to post hoc fallacy.
+- [Post hoc ergo propter hoc](https://en.wikipedia.org/wiki/Post_hoc_ergo_propter_hoc) - an informal fallacy that states: "Since event Y followed event X, event Y must have been caused by event X." It is often shortened simply to post hoc fallacy.
 - [Presentism](https://en.wikipedia.org/wiki/Presentism_(literary_and_historical_analysis)) - In literary and historical analysis, presentism is the anachronistic introduction of present-day ideas and perspectives into depictions or interpretations of the past.
 - [Scully Effect](https://en.wikipedia.org/wiki/Dana_Scully#%22The_Scully_Effect%22) - The character is believed to have initiated a phenomenon referred to as "The Scully Effect"; as the medical doctor and the FBI Special Agent inspired many young women to pursue careers in science, medicine and law enforcement, and as a result brought a perceptible increase in the number of women in those fields.
 - [Submechanophobia](https://en.wikipedia.org/wiki/Submechanophobia) - a fear of submerged man-made objects, either partially or entirely underwater.